 Sat beside a gorgeous stretch of the Danube river, historic Vukovar and the nearby wine-producing town of Ilok have been quietly touted by in-the-know travellers for quite some time.
 Driven by growing awareness of the new museum, the Vukovar-Vučedol-Ilok strip is now one of the fastest-growing destinations in Croatia, picking up the European Union’s EDEN prize for cultural tourism in March 2108.

-Substantially damaged by Yugoslav army artillery in autumn 1991, and under Serbian occupation until 1998, Vukovar has become a synonym for ethnic cleansing and civilian suffering.
-The town is nevertheless returning to what it was before the conflict: a pretty Baroque town sprawled along a bewitchingly attractive stretch of Europe’s greatest river.
+Substantially damaged during the war in 1991, the town is nevertheless returning to what it was before the conflict: a pretty Baroque town sprawled along a bewitchingly attractive stretch of Europe’s greatest river.
 Many of Vukovar’s most handsome buildings have been returned to their pre-1991 splendour, notably the Eltz Palace, a gorgeously stately lump of Central-European Baroque that is now home to a spectacularly well-designed town museum.

 Hidden away in a dell southeast of town, the Vučedol Culture Museum is much more than just a collection of pots, brings prehistory to life with the aid of dramatic lighting, computer animations and ethereal music.
 Indeed you might easily lull yourself into believing that you are wandering around a contemporary lifestyle showroom.
 Dummies clad in replica costumes and jewelry look as if they could have come straight from the window of an edgy London fashion boutique.